benevolent-games/tact/README.md

 ## 🍋 tact hub
 > *multiple gamepads! couch co-op is so back*

+you know the way old-timey game consoles had four controller ports on the front?

-the hub's job is coordinating the plugging and unplugging of controllers into ports
+the hub embraces that analogy, helping you coordinate the plugging and unplugging of virtual controllers into its virtual ports.

 ### 🛞 create a hub with ports
 - **adopt standard hub bindings**